zeper-eng/mdsa-tools/docs/source/index.rst

 ======================

-mdsa-tools is a python package for systems-level analyses of molecular dynamics data.
-It provides tools for clustering, dimensionality reduction, visualization, and hydrogen bond network generation.
+mdsa-tools is a Python package for systems-level analysis of molecular-dynamics (MD) data.
+It provides utilities for clustering, dimensionality reduction (PCA, UMAP), visualization, and residue–residue hydrogen-bond network generation.

-Focused on classical unsupervised methods (PCA/UMAP, clustering, MSM), mdsa-tools can generate residue–residue adjacency matrices from mdtraj or import them from cpptraj.
+Focused on label-free (unsupervised) workflows—PCA/UMAP, clustering, and Markov state modeling (MSM)—it can build hydrogen-bond adjacency matrices from MDTraj or import them from Cpptraj.

-A fortunate side-effect is that the analysis and viz modules are data-agnostic: any dataset matching the adjacency-matrix schema will work.
+By design, the analysis and visualization modules are data-agnostic: they operate on either (i) an n×n adjacency matrix or (ii) an edge list (long-format table) of (i, j, weight) in the expected schema.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1
    :hidden:

    api
    examples

 ..
 2 columns no matter what kind of screen and spacing of 2
 .. grid:: 3 3 3 3